-Other financial liabilities, including deposits and borrowings, are initially measured at fair value, net of transaction costs.
-Other financial liabilities are subsequently measured at amortised cost.
+Liabilities measured at amortised cost include deposits, borrowings and other financial liabilities which are initially measured at fair value, net of transaction costs and are subsequently measured at amortised cost.

 Derecognition of financial liabilities

 A financial liability is derecognised when the obligation under the liability is discharged, cancelled or expired.
 Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognition of a new liability.